-Dr. Drew Curtis of the Angelo State University psychology faculty has been elected president of the Southwestern Psychological Association (SWPA), the official American Psychological Association (APA) affiliate for the Southwestern Region of the U.S.
+Dr. Leslie Kelley of the Angelo State University psychology faculty has been elected president of the Southwestern Psychological Association (SWPA), the official American Psychological Association (APA) affiliate for the Southwestern Region of the U.S.

 The Southwestern Region includes Texas, Arizona, Arkansas, Kansas, Louisiana, Missouri, New Mexico, Oklahoma and Tennessee.
-Curtis will begin his three-year term as SWPA president at the conclusion of the organization’s annual convention to be held April 5-7 in Albuquerque, N.M.
+Kelley will serve a three-year presidential term consisting of one year each as president-elect, president and past-president, beginning at the conclusion of the organization’s annual convention to be held March 31 – April 2 in Frisco.

-As president, Curtis will preside at all meetings of the SWPA Presidents Council and Executive Council, as well as the Annual Business Meeting, and exercise general supervision over the affairs of the SWPA.
-He has been involved in SWPA since 2005 and is currently a professional representative and the newsletter coordinator, as well as a member of the Undergraduate Presentation Awards Committee and the Finance Committee.
+As president, Kelley will preside at all meetings of the SWPA Presidents Council and Executive Council, as well as the Annual Business Meeting, and exercise general supervision over the affairs of the SWPA.
+He has been involved in SWPA since 2012 and is currently finishing up a two-year term as a professional representative on the SWPA Executive Council.

-An ASU faculty member since 2013, Curtis is an assistant professor of psychology and director of ASU’s nationally recognized counseling psychology graduate program.
-He is also the author of two books:
+An ASU faculty member since 2020, Kelley is an assistant professor in the Department of Psychology.
+He teaches undergraduate psychology courses, as well as courses in ASU’s nationally recognized counseling psychology graduate program.
+He is also the co-author of two books:

 - “Foundations of Abnormality: Myths, Misconceptions, and Movies” (2018)

-In addition to his books, Curtis has been published in various professional journals, including the International Journal for the Advancement of Counseling, Journal of Relationships Research, North American Journal of Psychology, American Journal of Psychological Research, International Journal of Health Sciences Education and Journal of Physical Therapy and Sports Medicine.
-He holds bachelor’s and master’s degrees from Sam Houston State University and his doctorate from Texas Woman’s University.
+In addition to his books, Kelley has been published in various professional journals, including the North American Journal of Psychology, Journal of Psychotherapy Integration, Educator Perspectives, Ethics and Behavior, and Teaching of Psychology.
+He has also made research presentations at over 30 professional conferences.
+He holds bachelor’s and master’s degrees from Franciscan University, as well as a master’s degree and his doctorate in counseling psychology from Texas Woman’s University.